eewangzx/eewangzx.github.io/_pages/about.md

 ## News

+- Sept.
+2025, it is honor to be the committee of *IEEE Hong Kong 6G Wireless Summit*.
 - May 2025, our work "[Edge Large AI Models: Collaborative Deployment and IoT Applications](https://arxiv.org/abs/2505.03139)" is accepted by IEEE IoT.
 Mag.!
 On the same day!
 - May 2025, our work "[Edge Large AI Models: Revolutionizing 6G Networks](https://arxiv.org/abs/2505.00321)" is accepted by IEEE Commun.
 Mag.!
 - Mar.
 2025, our work "Microservice Migration in Hybrid Satellite-Terrestrial Networks for Autonomous Vehicles" is accepted by *J. Commun.
 Info.
 Netw.* and selected for the cover article.